cyclejs/cyclejs/isolate/README.md

 #### Arguments:

-- `dataflowComponent :: Function` a function that takes `sources` as input and outputs a collection of `sinks`.
+- `dataflowComponent: Function` a function that takes `sources` as input and outputs a collection of `sinks`.
-- `scope :: String` an optional string that is used to isolate each `sources` and `sinks` when the returned scoped dataflow component is invoked.
+- `scope: String` an optional string that is used to isolate each `sources` and `sinks` when the returned scoped dataflow component is invoked.

 #### Return: